Mr-Fougere/react-trustpilot/README.md

 ### 🗃️ Initialize the Trustpilot Provider

-The `TrustPilotProvider` component is a context provider that makes Trustpilot configuration available to all its child components.
+The `TrustpilotProvider` component is a context provider that makes Trustpilot configuration available to all its child components.
 It manages the loading state of the Trustpilot script, injects it, and provides the necessary data (business unit ID, widget URL, locale, and a function to load the widget).

 #### 🛠️ Props